Work & Career

 Don’t be afraid to invest

 Putting in cash up front for your business can be scary, but you might have to spend money to make money.
 Althea Collier, 12, whose record is selling 1,500 boxes of cookies in a year for the Girl Scouts of Greater New York, says she pre-buys boxes, then puts all her effort into her sales.
 Some people will order straight from her, but it’s up to her to hit the streets to sell the rest of the Girl Scout cookie boxes.
 “Since I buy all the cookies ahead of time, there is no going back,” she says.
 “This has taught me a lot about responsibility and doing things myself.”
-Soften the blow of putting cash down with these money-saving tips.

 Get people’s attention

 Getting people to notice you is key to bringing your dreams to reality.
 Instead of sitting by a Girl Scout cookie booth hoping to catch someone’s eye, Katie gets proactive by singing and dancing.
 “It’s a great way to make the sales more fun, and it catches people’s attention,” she says.
 She’s even started a YouTube channel showcasing the Girl Scout cookie-themed songs she writes to the tune of popular songs, from Lady Gaga melodies to Christmas tunes.
+Here are the 10 body language secrets that will make you more successful.

 Show customer appreciation